hyperledger-labs/fabric-opssc/integration/README.md

 ### Run the scenario tests with specifying the version of Fabric

 The current OpsSC supports the latest versions of Fabric v2.4 and v2.2 series.
-The integration tests use v2.4 by default but they can also be run using other series.
+The integration tests use v2.4 by default but they can also be run using v2.2.
-An example of specifying v2.2 is shown below:
+OpsSC does not support running on K8s for v2.2, so you will need to specify a different target in npm to skip that tests:

 ```bash
 $ curl -sSL https://bit.ly/2ysbOFE | bash -s -- 2.2.5 1.5.2 -s -b # Download Fabric images for v2.2